sessionsdev/obsidian-simple-day-planner/README.md

  **24 hour times must be used.**

- Nested checklist items or bullets are now also supported to capture sub-tasks of a timed task.
+ Nested checklist items or bullets are supported to capture sub-tasks of a timed task.
 Timed tasks must be at the top level of the checkbox list.

  `BREAK` and `END` are keywords that define breaks and the end to the time tracking for the tasks.
 They are not case sensitive so `break` and `end` can also be used.